zorrex82/zorrex82/README.md

 Best Regards!

-**Background in:** Python, Machine Learning, R, Big Data and Neural Network.
+**Background in:** Python, Pyspark, AWS, Machine Learning, R, Big Data and Neural Network.

 ## Here are some repositories that I think you'll find interesting: